 Dentate Stink Beetle (Eleodes dentipes)

-Detailing the identifying qualities of the Dentate Stink Beetle, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Dentate Stink Beetle.

-Stink Beetles are at home in the Sonoran desert of the American Southwest and northern Mexico.
+Dentate Stink Beetles thrive in the arid conditions of the Sonoran desert in the American Southwest and northern Mexico.

 Most Darkling Beetles like this one are completely black.
-Their heads are round and wide and their antennae somewhat resemble a row of black pearls.
-There are a variety of species in the Eleodes genus, many of them found in Mexico.
-They are members of the Stink Beetle, or Pinacate Beetle Family, meaning they are capable of spraying pungent, malodorous chemicals from the tip of the abdomen in defense.
-To prepare for discharge, they lift the abdomen into the air, almost as if doing a headstand.
-Some predators have found ways to avoid getting sprayed.
-Mice pick up the Stink Beetle and force its 'tail' into the ground before eating it from the head down.
+Their smooth elytra (wing coverings) have a satiny sheen.
+Their heads are round and wide, and their antennae resemble a string of black pearls.
+There are a variety of species in the Eleodes genus, and many of them are found in Mexico.
+They are members of the Stink Beetle, or Pinacate Beetle Family, meaning they are capable of spraying pungent, malodorous chemicals from the tip of the abdomen in self-defense.
+To prepare for discharge, they lift the abdomen into the air, almost as if they are doing a headstand.

 Adults are wingless and cannot fly.
-The elytra (wing covering) is fused at the midline to prevent desiccation.
-This species is lives and thrives in a desert habitat, so water preservation is worth the sacrifice.
-This insect is a scavenger of plant debris and can be found walking the ground looking for bits of plant matter to eat.
-Its larvae are also called false wireworms and can be found just below the surface nibbling on decaying plant matter.
+The elytra are fused at the midline to prevent desiccation in such arid environments.
+This species lives and thrives in a desert habitat, so water preservation seems worth the sacrifice in mobility.
+This insect is a scavenger of plant debris and can be found walking on the ground looking for bits of plant matter to eat.
+Its thin, wormy larvae are called false wireworms and can be found just below the surface, nibbling on decaying plant matter.
 Adults are active from spring through autumn.
 During the day, they can be found hiding under rocks, wood or in abandoned rodent holes.
 At dusk, they start scrounging the area for food.